-The Department of Philosophy and Religion provides a major in Philosophy and Religion, a minor in Philosophy, a concentration in Philosophy and Religion Studies, a Concentration in Ethics, extensive offerings in general education, and administrative support for the American Studies major.
+The Department of Philosophy and Religion Studies provides a major in Philosophy and Religion Studies, a minor in Philosophy, a concentration in Philosophy and Religion Studies, a Concentration in Ethics, extensive offerings in general education, and administrative support for the American Studies major.

 Here is what Nobel-prize winning philosopher Bertrand Russell writes in his 1912 book The Problems of Philosophy about why we should study philosophy:

 Philosophy is to be studied, not for the sake of any definite answers to its questions, since no definite answers can, as a rule, be known to be true, but rather for the sake of the questions themselves.
-Because these questions enlarge our conception of what is possible, enrich our intellectual imagination and diminish the dogmatic assurance which closes the mind against speculation; but above all that because, through the greatness of the universe which philosophy contemplates, the mind also is rendered great, and becomes capable of that union with the universe which constitutes its highest good.
+Because these questions enlarge our conception of what is possible, enrich our intellectual imagination and diminish the dogmatic assurance which closes the mind against speculation.

 Recent Faculty Publications: